warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 }
 ```

-The document doesn't have a description yet,
-so someone might add one.

-<div></div>
+At the same time, someone else - working with a replicated database - reduces the price.

-> _Alternative_ second version, introducing a price reduction data change that conflicts with the addition of a description.
+> also second revision, conflicts with the previous one

 ```json
 {